supahcraig/CLDR/Demos/nifi-DFX/readme.md

 * Paremeter Value = `/tmp/postgresql-42.3.1.jar`

 Then in the Database Driver Location property, set it to the parameter:  `#{postgres_jar_location}` If it changes to blue, you're good to go.
 Also, if you type `#{` and hit ctrl+space, all the available paramters will pop up for you.
+When you import your flow you will have an opportunity to upload this jar file.